funwithbots/go-bricklink-api/README.md

    - Inventories
    - Inventory Items

-The API packages share a client which is an implementation to allow mocking.
+The API packages share an HTTP client which is an implementation to allow mocking.

-Each API Resource is available as a separate package with a struct and methods to access the API.
-API Resources are provided as implementations of the main package.
+Each API Resource is available as a separate package with one or more structs and methods to access the API.
+Each Resource Representation in the API has its own struct.
+API methods are members of the package.

 Coupons and Setting APIs are not implemented.